August 9th, 2019 • Case Management

 Case management provides a dynamic structure for executing non-routine unpredictable business processes that require coordination of multiple tasks and complex decision-making.

-To put it simply, case management is a method of processing information and actions through a combination of electronic workflow and profound human thinking.
+Although case management definition might vary from one industry to another, it is widely accepted as a method of processing information and actions through a combination of electronic workflow and profound human thinking.

 Within case management, you will often see the terms adaptive case management (ACM) and dynamic case management (DCM).
 These two terms are very similar and for the most part mean exactly the same thing.
 Both describe a case management system that keeps the user in charge, but lets the system work with the user to determine the correct path in the workflow.
 Dynamic case management takes advantage of events that occur in the middle of the workflow to recommend or make changes in how the case is handled.
 Adaptive case management might also examine how cases were handled previously by a user and make a decision based on that information.